 There are some points to be aware when using 'Browsable Intent' against these risks.

 Sample codes of an application which uses 'Browsable Intent' are shown below.
 Install 'Starter.html' on the web server and run it.

-- 1. (Webpage side) Sensitive information must not be included. - 2.
-Handle the URL parameter carefully and securely.
+1. (Webpage side) Sensitive information must not be included.